 West North East South

-- - Р 1NT
+- - Ρ 1NT

 Р Р Р

-Lead: ♦ T
+Lead: 🔸 T

-You may not have recognized this deal but it is Hand 2 all over again, this time rotated 180° so that we are the 1NT opening bidder.
-We tortured you with this hand just to emphasize the point of just why we "rescue" 1NT when we have a poor but shapely hand.
+You may not have recognised this deal but it is Hand 2 all over again, this time rotated 180° so that you are the 1NT opening bidder.
+We tortured you with this hand just to emphasise the point of just why we "rescue" 1NT when we have a poor but shapely hand.

-On Hand 2, you may recall, we were sitting with the North cards and "pulled" 1NT into the safe haven of 2♠.
-The opponents cashed five tricks but were unable to take any more and 2♠ sailed serenely into the harbor.
+On Hand 2, you may recall, we were sitting with the North cards and "pulled" 1NT into the safe haven of $2\bullet$ .
+The opponents cashed five tricks but were unable to take any more and $2\bullet$ sailed serenely into the harbour.